unni-krishnan-95/copy/_posts/2019-02-21-2018-google-ctf-beginners-re-solutions.md

 <p align="center"><a href="/images/gctf18-re-6.png"><img src="/images/gctf18-re-6.png"></a></p>

 Initially right above and below the password I see a [mov](http://www.keil.com/support/man/docs/armasm/armasm_dom1361289878994.htm) instruction that seems to load data from memory at `[rbp+dest]` and then moves it to the `rax` register.
-We then see that the [lea](https://stackoverflow.com/questions/1658294/whats-the-purpose-of-the-lea-instruction) or "load effective address" loads the password string into the `rsi` or Source Index register.
+We then see that the [lea](https://stackoverflow.com/questions/1658294/whats-the-purpose-of-the-lea-instruction) or "load effective address" instructions loads the password string into the `rsi` or Source Index register.

-Then another `mov` instruction is called that sets the `rdi` or Destination Index to that of the `rax` register which should be that data loaded from memory.
-This then calls the [_strcmp](https://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm) function against these two strings.
+Then another `mov` instruction is called that sets the `rdi` or Destination Index to that of the `rax` register which should be the data that was loaded from memory.
+This then calls the [strcmp](https://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm) function against these two strings.

 So my question is... what's it comparing it to?
 If we scroll up in the Graph View, we will see the following.

 <p align="center"><a href="/images/gctf18-re-7.png"><img src="/images/gctf18-re-7.png"></a></p>

 Take note that I explain what's going on in the image.
-Simply this is a string reverse function that takes the last character of the password and moves it to the front.

-Now there's one thing that you need to understand about string in C, and that's a string is simply and array of character pointers to the characters in memory.
-This allows for the manipulation of strings as an array because... well because it's an array!

-If you're confused you can read "[C Strings (Arrays vs. Pointers)](https://www.cs.bu.edu/teaching/cpp/string/array-vs-ptr/)" to better understand it.
+Simply this portion of the program get's the length of an argument, which in our case is `arg[2]` or our password, and then allocates data on the heap which is equal to the string length plus 1.
+The password we passed into the program is then written to the allocated space.

 So to give you a better visual representation of what the assembly is doing, I can show you what the the C code for this will look like.
 It should look like the following: